Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Try Extra Pillows (with Caution)

-Stacking pillows is tempting, but they shift and create awkward angles.
-If you go this route, be sure your shoulders are supported and your spine stays aligned to prevent strain.
+Stacking pillows might seem easy, but they often shift and create awkward angles.
+If you try it, support your shoulders and spine to prevent strain.

 But Won’t It Be Uncomfortable?

-It can feel different at first, but most people adjust within a few nights.
-You can ease in by using a wedge for part of the night and increasing as your body adapts.
-If you like to DIY, check out Kim Holman’s guide.
+It may feel unusual at first, but most people adjust within a few nights.
+You can ease in by using a wedge for part of the night and gradually increase.
+DIY enthusiasts can check out Kim Holman’s incline setup.

-Light sleepers may also benefit from gentle sound masking while they adjust.
-Our white noise primer covers easy options.
+Light sleepers may also benefit from sound masking while adjusting.
+See our white noise primer for easy options.

 What to Avoid When Sleeping on an Incline